 - If changing election, make sure employee is already enrolled in the plan (Ex: employee enrolled in Medical FSA should not have a change indicated for LPFSA plan).

-4. Enter the FSA Enrollment/Change into HRS by end of day Tuesday for inclusion in the Wednesday file that UW Shared Services sends to the FSA/HSA vendor to ensure employee will be enrolled in a timely manner.
+4. Enter the FSA Enrollment/Change into HRS as soon as it's received to ensure employee will be enrolled in a timely manner.

 - Change is effective the first of the month on or following the qualifying event date, EXCEPT for birth/adoption or loss of coverage (change is effective the day of the qualifying event).

 - Use effective date as the FSA or ADM event.

 - 9-month and 19-bi-weekly employees: make sure to put on an override and divide the annual election over the remaining pay periods in calendar year.
 Make sure to subtract any deductions already taken.
 This assumes they are returning in the Fall.
 FSA deductions are not taken on summer session or summer service appointments.
 Examples:

 - Employee’s FSA coverage begins 4/1/21 and elects $500 annual contribution.
 You will need to override and divide the $500 over 5 months (April, May, September, October, November deductions).

 - Employee's annual election was $500.
 Effective 4/1/21 the employee changes the annual amount to $650, but has already contributed $200.
 Divide the remainder, $450, over 5 months (April, May, September, October, November deductions) and enter the override into HRS.

 5. Based on the request from the employee, please check the appropriate enrollment reason box on the form.